Obada-gh/Code102-reading-notes/HTML & CSS.md

 ## TRADITIONAL HTML LAYOUTS
 For a long time, web page authors used <div> elements to group together related elements on the page (such as the elements that form a header, an article, footer or sidebar).
 Authors used class or id attributes to indicate the role of the <div> element in the structure of the page.

-On the right you can see a layout that is quite common (particularly on blog sites).

-At the top of the page is the header, containing a logo and the primary navigation.